Summer Savings!

 Deductions should be reported individually rather than as a lump sum.
 That helps you double-check and is also important when you need to file your small business taxes

-5. Record in general ledger
+5. Record in the general ledger

 Whenever you run payroll, you must also record it in your business’s general ledger.
-These are called payroll journal entries or ledger entries.
-You might hear your general ledger referred to as your business’ “books,” as it’s where you’ll keep records of your financial data.
+These are payroll journal entries or ledger entries.
+Record each financial transaction in your general ledger and split transactions into the following categories:

 You’ll record total wages paid to your employees as a debit, and record deductions as a credit.
 This is another process that’s more straightforward and streamlined with accounting software or payroll services.
 That will eliminate a lot of manual effort and reduce human error.